shakfu/chuck-max/DEVNOTES.md

 ## Chuck Events

-see above section on events..
+See above section on events..
 "ChucK Events are used to pause execution in a ChucK script until the Event signals that it has occurred."

 Documented [here](https://chuck.cs.princeton.edu/doc/language/event.html)